 - Grilled Sweet Potato Fries.
 Serve your Grilled Salmon in Foil with these Grilled Sweet Potato Fries for a fun and easy summer dinner!

-- Rice.
-Serve your Grilled Salmon in Foil on top of a bed of rice!
-This Lemon Rice would complement the lemon on the salmon.
+- Carbohydrates.
+Serve your Grilled Salmon in Foil on top of a bed of rice like Lemon Rice, alongside Healthy Potato Salad or Grilled Potatoes, or with Grilled Corn.

 - Roasted Vegetables.
 Roast a hearty side dish of vegetables in the oven to serve with your Grilled Salmon in Foil.
-Roasted Potatoes and Carrots, Roasted Brussels Sprouts with Garlic, and Roasted Zucchini would all pair nicely.
+Roasted Brussels Sprouts with Garlic and Roasted Zucchini would all pair nicely.
 Or a a mix of Oven Roasted Vegetables.

 - Grill Salmon in Foil with Capers.
 For a bright, slightly Italian spin, use a few sprigs of thyme in place of the dill and reduce the salt to ½ teaspoon.
 Sprinkle the finished fish with 1 to 2 tablespoons of drained capers.